-In Experiment 2a, we compared the free choice disjunction to the deontic modal is allowed to without the disjunction, to investigate potential differences in the behaviour of the free choice inference and the not required to inference of the modal verb, with respect to polarity.
-Alongside the FC condition then, we also tested positive and negative deontic modal sentences like (28a) and (29a).
+In Experiment 2a, we compared the free choice disjunction to the deontic modal is allowed to without the disjunction, to investigate potential differences in the behavior of the free choice inference and the not required to inference of the modal verb, with respect to polarity.
+Alongside the FC condition then, we also tested positive and negative deontic modal sentences like (30a) and (31a).

-(28) a.
-Angie is allowed to buy the boat. b. \rightsquigarrow Angie is not required to buy the boat IMPLICATURE (29) a.
-Angie is not allowed to buy the boat. b. → Angie can't buy the boat NEGATED LITERAL MEANING
+(30) a.
+Angie is allowed to buy the boat.

+b. \rightarrow Angie is not required to buy the boat

+- (31) a.
+Angie is not allowed to buy the boat. - b. → Angie can't buy the boat

+NEGATED LITERAL MEANING

-As before, the implicature approach to free choice would predict no differences between the behaviour of the two inferences with respect to negation.
+As before, the implicature approach to free choice would predict no differences between the behavior of the two inferences with respect to negation.